airinnova/ambiance/docs/source/user_guide/extending.rst

 Adding new functions
 --------------------

 The atmosphere class can be easily extended with custom atmospheric properties.
-The easiest way to do this, is to subclass from ``Atmosphere``, and to add custom methods to your new, extended atmosphere object (here ``MyExtendedAtmosphere``).
+The easiest way to do this, is to subclass from ``Atmosphere``, and to add custom methods to your new, extended atmosphere object (below called ``MyExtendedAtmosphere``).

 .. code:: python